On the homotopy type of intersections of two real Bruhat cells: Introduction

-\emph {Acknowledgements.} The authors warmly thank Dan Burghelea, Victor Goulart, Giovanna C.~Leal, Boris Shapiro, Michael Shapiro and Cong Zhou for helpful conversations.
+\emph {Acknowledgements.} The authors warmly thank Dan Burghelea, Victor Goulart, Giovanna C.~Leal, Boris Shapiro, Michael Shapiro and Cong Zhou for helpful conversations and the referee for a very careful report.
 The first author wants to acknowledge the hospitality of the Department of Mathematics, Stockholm University in February 2019 when Boris Shapiro proposed the problem which would eventually lead to this paper.
+The first author was working at the Mathematics Department of PUC-Rio during part of the time when this work was produced.
 The second author gratefully acknowledges the support of CNPq, CAPES and Faperj (Brazil).